-6.1 The Role of Data Management
+9.1 The Role of Data Management

-The data management and information transfer component of GEM includes the following functions data receipt, quality control (QC), storage and maintenance, archiving and retrieval, and the systems necessary to automate as much of these procedures as possible This component also includes programs needed to create the custom data and information products that will be provided to the modeling and applications components, and to the users of this information Therefore, the data management system for GEM fits well into the definition established by C-GOOS (GOOS 2000)
+The data management and information transfer component of GEM includes the following functions data receipt, quality control (QC), storage and maintenance, archiving and retrieval, administrative support, and the systems necessary to automate as much of these procedures as possible This component also includes programs needed to create the custom data and information products that will be provided to the modeling and applications components, and to the users of this information Therefore, the data management system for GEM fits well into the definition established by the Coastal Committee of the Global Ocean Observing System, C-GOOS (GOOS 2000) as shown in Figure 91

-Figure 6 1 GOOS model of data management
+Figure 9 1 GOOS model of data management

-The GOOS model is a general description of an end-to-end system that is based on the tripod of observation, data management, and models and applications, with the data management component acting as the intermediary between the observational component and the applications Data flows from observation through the management system to the modeling and applications component.
-In turn, the applications component informs and refines both the design of the observational component and the design of the data management system.
-The monitoring plan may be altered to include new data, regions, or both that are identified during the modeling phase as key to understanding the natural system.
-The interfaces and data products distributed by the data management system will also be refined with feedback from the applications
+The GOOS model is a general description of an end-to-end system that is based on the tripod of observation, data management, and models and applications, with the data management component acting as the intermediary between the observational component and the applications Data flows from observation through the management system to the modeling and applications component In turn, the applications component informs and refines both the design of the observational component and the design of the data management system The monitoring plan may be altered to include new data, regions, or both that are identified during the modeling phase as key to understanding the natural system The interfaces and data products distributed by the data management system will also be refined with feedback from the applications

-Scientific data management systems have grown rapidly since the advent of the World Wide Web Initially, projects or groups that collected or archived data made those available over the Web through simple interfaces based on the navigation of links These supply-oriented systems reflect the structure of the data that was made available by providing links to lists of data sets by years, data set name, or variable name Many of these systems are still in wide use, although newer systems include more sophisticated search options such as spatial and temporal selection.
-However, these systems make few assumptions about the intended user community, and it becomes the users' responsibility to locate, evaluate, integrate, and pre-process the data into a form that is suitable for the target application.
+Scientific data management systems have grown rapidly since the advent of the World Wide Web Initial efforts by projects or groups that collected or archived data provided relatively simple access through the use of navigational links.
+These supply-oriented systems reflect the structure of the data that was made available by providing links to lists of data sets by years, data set name, or variable name Many of these systems are still in wide use.
+Newer systems include more sophisticated search options based on selection of spatial and temporal attributes However, these systems make few assumptions about the intended user community, and it becomes the users' responsibility to locate, evaluate, integrate, and pre-process the data into a form that is suitable for their target application.

 As the applications that use scientific data become more sophisticated, and the community is able to access and integrate large amounts of data to address a single problem, new data systems that address the data needs of specific user applications will be built.
-The output of these systems will be higher-order products such as maps, graphs, visualizations, and data in interoperable formats NASA has funded some projects with a demand-oriented focus (ESIP NRA), and in the future, more user communities will find ways to build these types of targeted systems
+The output of these systems will be higher-order products such as maps, graphs, visualizations, and data in interoperable formats.
+National Aeronautics and Space Administration (NASA) has funded some projects with a demand-oriented focus (The Federation of Earth Science Information Partners NASA Research Announcement), and in the future, more user communities will find ways to build these types of targeted systems.

-The landscape of data product delivery will likely include large archives that supply data in a raw or partially pre-processed form Application-oriented sites will access data from these archive sites through a high bandwidth connection and may use intermediate sites, which provide value-added services that are not available from the originating archive Common data services available at the archive or through intermediate sites will include subsetting, reformatting, reprojection, regridding, and aggregation
+The landscape of data product delivery will likely include large archives that supply data in a raw or partially pre-processed form.
+Application-oriented sites will access data from these archive sites through a high bandwidth connection and may use intermediate sites, which provide value-added services that are not available from the originating archive Common data services available at the archive or through intermediate sites will include subsetting, reformatting, reprojection, regridding, and aggregation